 Students are responsible for arranging to make up schoolwork.
-Students will need to work with their instructors to complete make up work once they return to school.
-Work will be completed in a timely manner.
+Students have at least two school days per day missed to complete makeup work once they return to school.

 Students who know they are going to be absent must make arrangements with each teacher to make up their work prior to the absence.
 The call to obtain homework must be received by the school before 10:00 a.m. in order to pick up homework after 3:00 p.m.